nkemregina/osswithregina/README.md

 ![Banner](<Banner for OSS withregina.png>)

-Welcome to the README file for the "Open Source Stories with Regina" project!
+Welcome to Open Source Stories with Regina: Empowering Women in Open-Source Through Storytelling! 💪📚

 # Table of Contents